yagami691/userManagement_API/README.md

 # User Authentication API

-This API allows managing user authentication and basic user data operations such as creating, updating, deleting, and retrieving users.
+This API allows managing user authentication and basic user data operations such as creating, updating, deleting, and retrieving users. this  is also documented on Swagger with this `http://localhost:8080/swagger-ui.html `

 ## Prerequisites